papistan/taptrust/README.md

 POST:

-* `/api/coins` to create a new Coin
+* `/api/token` to create a new Token
-* `/api/coins/:coinsId/reviews` to create a new review for a coin (:coinsId is the id of the coin you want to add a review of)
+* `/api/token/:tokenId/review` to create a new review for a coin (:tokenId is the id of the token you want to add a review of)

 GET:

-* `/api/coins` to GET all coins, and their reviews
+* `/api/token` to GET all tokens and their reviews
-* `/api/coins/:coinsId` to GET a specific coin, and it's reviews
+* `/api/token/:tokenId` to GET a specific coin, and it's reviews
-* `/api/coins/:coinsId/reviews` to GET all of a specific coins reviews
+* `/api/token/:tokenId/review` to GET all of a specific token's reviews
-* `/api/reviews/:reviewsId` to GET a specific review
+* `/api/review/:reviewId` to GET a specific review

 PUT:

-* `/api/coins/:coinsId` to update a specific coin
+* `/api/token/:tokenId` to update a specific coin
-* `/api/reviews/:reviewsId` to update a specific review
+* `/api/review/:reviewId` to update a specific review

 DELETE:

-* `/api/coins/:coinsId` to delete a coin
+* `/api/token/:tokenId` to delete a coin
-* `/api/coins/:coinsId/reviews/:reviewsId` to delete a review
+* `/api/token/:tokenId/review/:reviewId` to delete a review

-As of first commit, parameters for Coins are:
+As of first commit, parameters for Token are:

 * name
 * category